kkeerthireddy777/GENERATIVE-TEXT/README.md

 ## How the Project Works (Architecture)

 1. Text Input
-Users enter a prompt (e.g., "The future of robotics") through the notebook or Colab interface.
+Users enter a prompt (e.g., "The impact of artificial intelligence on education") through the notebook or Colab interface.

 2. Prompt Processing
 The prompt is tokenized using GPT-2’s tokenizer and sent to the model to begin generating text.